MikeCroall/rusty-puzzle-cube/README.md

 ### Puzzle Cube Lib Crate Demo

-Demos of basic notation being parsed and applied to a newly created cube
+Demos of known transforms and basic notation being parsed and applied to a newly created cube

-#### Cube in Cube in Cube
+#### Notation Parsed: Cube in Cube in Cube

+Also available as `KnownTransform::NestedCube3x3x3`

 ```rust
 let mut cube = Cube::create(3.try_into()?);